 Administered through DEP, the funds are used for projects ranging from creative, hands-on lessons for students, teacher training programs, and outdoor learning resources to conservation education for adults.

 Wildlands Conservancy's "Climate Change in Our Watershed" middle school program, funded with an Environmental Education Grant

-April 22: Awards are announced by DEP on or about this day in conjunction with Earth Day.
+April 22: Awards announced, barring unforeseen circumstances, on or about this date in conjunction with Earth Day.

 July 1: Awarded projects may begin.